Hilary is a self-proclaimed expert food critic, succumbing to her passion for food. She has a lifetime of experience in food consumption.

-The cocoa expresso bite is very similar to its minty counterpart, both in appearance and smell.
+The Cocoa Espresso bite is very similar to its minty counterpart, both in appearance and smell.
 This bar has a few cracks along its surface.
-After inspecting the cross-section, this one appears to have nuts and unsweetened chocolate ships as well.
+After inspecting the cross-section, this one appears to have nuts and unsweetened chocolate chips as well.

 This bite is identical to the Mocha Mint in texture.
 The dates are finely ground and chewy, the chocolate chunks are smooth, and the nuts are crunchy.
 The taste is quite similar to the previous bar I tasted.
 Each bite is akin to eating chewy coffee grounds interspersed with the occasional nutty crunch and unsweetened dark chocolate chunk.
 Unlike the Mocha Mint, this bar has no cooling effect.
 Instead, there is the slightest aftertaste of cinnamon.
 Other than that, the difference between these two flavors is nearly indiscernible.

 Overall, these caffeinated snack bites are not bad.
 They are certainly healthier than sugary energy drinks and lattes.
 Would I eat them again?
 Perhaps.
 Though I did not savor the taste, I can vouch for their effectiveness.
 The bites provide a nice energy boost without the crash that follows a sugar high.
 Furthermore, they are the perfect size to carry around and eat on the go.
 These are perfect for busy college students, harried office workers, and hard-working athletes alike.
 If you enjoy eating healthy, sugar-free foods, these could be the perfect fit for you.

 Taste is bitter/bland